jamieiles/oldland-cpu/docs/memory.md

 --------------------

 Cache lines are 32 bytes, so 5 bits for byte offset, cache line is word indexed so only 3 bits for the real offset.
-For a cache of N bytes we have N/32 indexes so $clog2(N/32) bits.
+For a cache of N bytes and M ways we have (N/M)/32 indexes so $clog2((N/M)/32) bits.

-8KB cache:
+8KB cache, 2 ways:

-  - 19 bits tag.
+  - 20 bits tag.
-  - 8 bits index.
+  - 7 bits index.
   - 5 bits offset.

 Reset